Citi manager thought Hayes a 'wide boy', London Libor trial hears

 Hayes, a former yen derivatives trader, is charged by Britain's Serious Fraud Office (SFO) with eight counts of conspiracy to defraud between Aug.
 2006 and Sept.
 2010, a criminal offence that can carry a jail sentence of 10 years.

-The SFO alleges Hayes was a central figure in a conspiracy with 25 staff from at least 10 banks and brokerages to rig Libor, the London interbank offered rate, used to price an estimated $450 trillion (287 trillion pounds) of financial contracts from derivatives to loans for households and individuals worldwide.
+The SFO alleges Hayes was a central figure in a conspiracy with 25 staff from at least 10 banks and brokerages to rig Libor, the London interbank offered rate, used to price an estimated $450 trillion of financial contracts from derivatives to loans for households and individuals worldwide.

 The 35-year-old Briton has pleaded not guilty and is expected to lay out his defence next month in the trial - the first after a seven-year global investigation by authorities worldwide - which is scheduled to last well into August.